ksduye/The-Other-Roles-Edited/README.md

 The vents will be sealed after the next meeting, players can't enter or exit sealed vents, but they can still "move to them" underground.

 **便签:**
-- Trickster boxes can't be sealed
+- 骗术师 boxes can't be sealed
 - The Security Guard can't place cameras on MiraHQ
 - The remaining number of screws can be seen above their special button.
 - On Skeld the four cameras will be replaced every 3 seconds (with the next four cameras).
 You can also navigate manually using the arrow keys